Here are our top 10 job hunting tips to help you land your dream job!

 - Network, network, network

 - Follow up and don’t give up

-We suggest setting up a professional email account to stay on top of all the vacancies you've applied for and to make sure that you never miss an important email.
+We suggest setting up a professional email account to stay on top of all the vacancies you've applied for and ensure you never miss an important email.
 Register for job notifications on jobsinmalta.com to start receiving email updates on any new vacancies.

-If you need any help with building your resume, some recruitment agencies, such as Konnekt, offer this service for free.
+If you need help building your resume, some recruitment agencies, such as Konnekt, offer this service for free.
 So don’t hold back and reach out!